LiamRandall/telco-demo/README.md

 # Telco Scaling Demo
 This project is a quick demonstration of WADM and the power of daemonscalers to manage disparate infrastrucutre.

+First deploy all of the telco components only on Cosmonic.

 | Deployment  | Link | Topology |
 | ------------- | ------------- | ------------- |
 | Telco Core on Cosmonic  | [<img src="https://cosmonic.com/badge/deploy.svg" alt="Deploy on Cosmonic" width="400">](https://new.cosmonic.app/?yaml=https://raw.githubusercontent.com/LiamRandall/telco-demo/main/infra/core/telco-core-v1.0.yaml) | Telco Core with built in Cosmonic KV.  |